 For more information about any of these issues, contact NFDA's Advocacy Division staff:

-Updated Health Insurance Tax (H.R.
-763/S.603) – NFDA has joined 35 other small-business groups in supporting and actively advocating for passage of legislation to repeal the onerous health insurance tax created by the Patient Protection and Affordable Care Act.
+Health Insurance Tax (H.R.763/S.603 and H.R.
+3367) – NFDA has joined 35 other small-business groups in supporting and actively advocating for passage of legislation to repeal or delay the onerous health insurance tax created by the Patient Protection and Affordable Care Act.

-H.R.763, entitled the "Jobs and Premium Protection Act of 2013," has been introduced in the House and now has more than 120 co-sponsors from both sides of the political aisle.
-A companion bill, S.603, has been introduced in the Senate and has more than 15 co-sponsors and supporters from both parties as well.
+H.R.763, entitled the "Jobs and Premium Protection Act of 2013," has been introduced in the House and now has over 226 co-sponsors from both sides of the political aisle.
+A companion bill, S.603, has been introduced in the Senate and has more than 26 co-sponsors and supporters from both parties as well.
 (NOTE: it takes 217 votes in the House to pass a bill and 51 votes in the Senate unless Cloture is invoked.
 It then would require at least 60 votes.)
 H.R.
 3367 simply delays the imposition of the tax for two years.

-Beginning in 2014, the tax will be imposed on insurance companies that offer fully insured coverage.
+Beginning this year, the tax will be imposed on insurance companies that offer fully insured coverage.
 The tax will be assessed on the net earned health insurance premiums as a percentage of their total premiums.

 The Congressional Budget Office (CBO) has stated that the tax "would be largely passed through to consumers [small and family-owned businesses] in the form of higher premiums for private coverage."

-New Estate Tax (No bill) – Just when we thought this issue had finally been resolved, President Obama included a provision in his FY 2014 budget that would reduce the current law to 2009 levels.
+Estate Tax (No Bill) – Just when we thought this issue had finally been resolved, President Obama included a provision in his FY 2015 budget that would reduce the current law to 2009 levels.
 Currently, the estate tax law provides a $5 million exclusion ($10 million for couples) and a tax rate of 40% above the exclusion.
 The exclusion is indexed for inflation and includes a stepped-up basis and spousal transfer.
 The President's proposal would reduce the exclusion to $3.5 million ($7 million for couples), and it would not be indexed for inflation.
-While NFDA understands there is little if any political support for the President's proposal from either Republicans or Democrats, it is nonetheless in play during the upcoming budget and tax negotiations.
-NFDA will monitor this issue and act to oppose it if it appears to gain support.
-Stay tuned.
+While NFDA understands there is little, if any, political support for the President's proposal from either Republicans or Democrats, it is nonetheless in play during the upcoming budget and tax negotiations and could be included in any of these bills as a way to reduce expenses.

 H.R.1406, the Working Families Flexibility Act of 2013, allows all employers to offer their employees the choice of paid time off, or comp time, in lieu of cash wages for overtime.
 Under this bill, no worker could ever be forced to take paid time off, just as no business owner would be forced to offer it.
 This bill does not change the 40-hour work week or how overtime pay is calculated.
 The same protections that have been a part of labor law for decades remain.
 But for some workers and businesses, comp time could be a valuable option to include in a benefits package.
 Specifically, H.R.1406 provides: